-When it announced the hiring of James Keller as head of silicon engineering, Santa Clara, California-based Intel said that his work would focus on system-on-chip (SoC) development and integration.
-Now the world’s largest supplier of microprocessors is trying to bolster its ability to design smaller and more efficient SoCs on shorter timelines.
+When Intel announced the hiring of James Keller as head of silicon engineering, the company said that his work would focus on system-on-chip (SoC) development and integration.
+Now the world’s largest supplier of microprocessors is trying to bolster its ability to design smaller and more efficient SoC products on shorter timelines.

 On Monday, the company said it had bought Netspeed Systems, a startup that makes software tools to automatically stitch together the network connecting all the different parts inside SoCs.
 That can help reduce development time and lower power and area of chip designs.
 These interconnects—more commonly known as the network-on-a-chip or NOC—have become more difficult to build into increasingly complex and compact chips.

 “Intel is designing more products with more specialized features than ever before,” Keller, an acclaimed architect that previously worked for P.A.
 Semi, Apple and Advanced Micro Devices, said in a statement.
 “The challenge is synthesizing a broader set of IP blocks for optimal performance while reining in design time and cost,” he explained.
 The financial terms of the transaction were not disclosed.

 Netspeed, founded by chief executive Sundari Mitra and chief technology officer Sailesh Kumar in 2011, will join Intel’s silicon engineering group.
 The San Jose, California-based company, which has raised $13 million in venture capital from investors including Intel Capital and Walden International, said that it would maintain existing contracts but not accept new customers.
 Mitra will continue to lead the team in a vice president role.